mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 Communication
 -------------
+We will use the class's [Studium](https://studium.umontreal.ca/course/view.php?id=163670) to make announcements.
+We will use a Slack workspace for discussion.
+Please keep an eye out for an invitation to the Slack.
-We will use the class [discussion group](https://groups.google.com/forum/#!forum/ift6085-hiver-2019-theoretical-principles-for-deep-learning) for all questions.
+We will use Gradescope for quizzes and report submissions.
+Email is not a good way to reach us.
-If you have something personal/sensitive to discuss, feel free to email me.
+However, if you have something personal/sensitive to discuss, feel free to email me or the TA.
 Starting your email subject with 'IFT6085:' will ensure that your email is not miscategorized.

 Evaluation